 All of the brands on our directory are small ethical businesses that have made huge commitments towards being as transparent as possible.
 They are honest about who makes their products, how those people are paid, what the products are made from, how they get to us, and more.
-Sometimes that means they are transparent about the fact that they can’t be 100% transparent.
-Hang on, what?!
+Sometimes that means they are transparent about the fact that they can’t always be 100% transparent.

 Interestingly—if transparency is about honesty—it means fast fashion labels can be considered transparent too (yikes).
 We wrote an article earlier in the year called, How did H&M top the 2020 Fashion Transparency Index? that covered the report’s findings.
 Policy director Sarah Ditty explains that their report “is not an examination of how ethical or sustainable the brands are but rather measures their transparency.”
 The fact that H&M was named number one makes it abundantly clear that being transparent isn’t a direct correlation with how environmentally-friendly or ethical a brand is.
 It just means the business is being honest about how they operate.
 Brands can “publish considerable amounts of information about its policies, practices and impacts, and still be contributing to poor working conditions and environmental degradation,” reads the home page of the report.

-On the other hand, brands can use marketing to come across as transparent, even if they are as transparent as US President Donald J Trump is about his tax returns.
-An example of this was reported recently in regards to Everlane, the US brand with the tagline “radical transparency”.
+On the other hand, brands can use marketing to come across as transparent, even if they aren’t.
+An example of this was reported in regards to Everlane, the US brand with the tagline “radical transparency”.
 On top of being accused of “hypocrisy, anti-black behaviour, union busting, and selling an image to the word that did not reflect their damaging experiences inside the company,” according to the New York Times, Everlane also received a “not good enough” overall rating from Good On You.
 The article shared a quote from Luke Smitham, a sustainability expert at Kumi Consulting in London that Everlane, “does good work, but I wouldn’t describe it as radical.
 The most radical thing about Everlane is the marketing.”

 It allows us to scrutinise what they are disclosing (good or bad) and how they are going to address those findings.